James Long Company

 - Audio tone detector with peak reading meter for synchronization

-of two videotapes recorded without VITC.
+of two video recordings recorded without VITC.
 Also synchronizes prerecorded

-videotape or audio tape stimuli with videotape of observed behavior.
+video or audio stimuli with video of observed behavior.

 - Acquire continuous EEG and ERP data